Call option: Price of options

 The call contract price generally will be higher when the contract has more time to expire (except in cases when a significant dividend is present) and when the underlying financial instrument shows more volatility or other unpredictability.
 Determining this value is one of the central functions of financial mathematics.
-The most common method used is the Black–Scholes formula, which provides an estimate of the price of European-style options.
+The most common method used is the Black–Scholes model, which provides an estimate of the price of European-style options.